lifelib-dev/lifelib/makedocs/source/quickstart.rst

 ..
 Note::
-   *(For developers)* To install the latest development version instead of the released version, clone the `lifelib repository`_ and `modelx repository`_ on github, and install them from the cloned repos in `editable mode`_.
+   *(For advanced users)* To install the latest development version instead of the released version, clone the `lifelib repository`_ and `modelx repository`_ on github, and install them from the cloned repos in `editable mode`_.